Contemplating today's Gospel

 “Lord, now let your servant go in peace; your word has been fulfilled: my own eyes have seen the salvation”

-Today, the old prophecy is eclipsed leaving the way for the new one: He, who King David had announced when intoning his Messianic Psalms, has at long last entered into the Temple of God!
-Today is the great day when he, who St. Luke names Simeon will soon abandon this world of darkness to enter the vision of eternal Light: “Lord, now let your servant go in peace; your word has been fulfilled: my own eyes have seen the salvation which you prepared in the sight of every people, a light to reveal you to the nations and the glory of your people Israel” (Lk 2:29-32).
+Today, the old prophecy is eclipsed to make way for the new: He whom King David had announced when he sang his messianic psalms has finally entered the Temple of God!
+Today is the great day when he whom Saint Luke calls Simeon will soon leave this world of darkness to enter into the vision of eternal Light: “Lord, now let your servant go in peace; your word has been fulfilled: my own eyes have seen the salvation which you prepared in the sight of every people” (Luke 2:29-32).

-Let us be, along with Simeon, prophets because of the death of the “old self”!
-As Saint John Paul II said “The fullness of the Spirit of God is accompanied (…) first of all through that interior availability which comes from faith.
-The aged Simeon, the ‘righteous and devout man’ upon whom ‘rested the Holy Spirit’, sensed this at the moment of Jesus' presentation in the Temple.”
+Like Simeon, let us be prophets through the death of the “old self!”
+As Saint John Paul II said, "The fullness of the Spirit of God is accompanied (...) first of all through that interior availability which comes from faith.
+The aged Simeon, the ‘righteous and devout man’ sensed this at the moment of Jesus' presentation in the Temple."

 Thoughts on Today's Gospel